Requirements for Admission

 - A baccalaureate degree, or equivalent, from an accredited U.S. academic institution - or equivalent foreign institution.
 Official transcripts documenting coursework completed, grades received and degrees awarded from all universities attended are required.

-- Degrees from Foreign Institutions - OHSU strongly encourages all applicants with foreign degrees to obtain a World Education Service (WES) ICAP course-by-course credential evaluation.
-Please consult WES's website for instructions www.wes.org.
-Applicants are responsible for the full cost of this service.
+- Degrees from Foreign Institutions - OHSU strongly encourages all applicants with foreign degrees to obtain a World Education Service International Credential Advantage Package (WES ICAP) course-by-course credential evaluation.
+The WES ICAP credential evaluation differs from a regular WES evaluation in that it includes verified transcripts; no official foreign transcript needs to be sent to OHSU in addition to the evaluation if the WES ICAP is submitted.
+Please consult WES's website for instructions www.wes.org; applicants are responsible for the full cost of this service.
 Please contact the program to see if the WES ICAP is required during the application process.

 - Evidence of thorough training and background in the quantitative sciences including any specific courses required by the Graduate Program of application